KaileJie/petblog/docs/stripe-sub-implementation.md

 ## Overview

-This document provides a step-by-step guide to implement a complete subscription system in the PetBlog Next.js application using Stripe and Supabase.
+This document provides a step-by-step guide to implement a complete subscription system in the PawStories Next.js application using Stripe and Supabase.
 The integration will enable premium access control for the Dashboard features.

 ## Table of Contents